penguincoco-portfolio/penguincoco.github.io/_posts/MyGames/2020-05-18-Autumn Of Terror.md

 As part of a final project for intermediate game design, the class was tasked with coming up with a detailed pitch for a game.
 I, along with two classmates, pitched The Autumn of Terror.
 The pitch detailed it as a Triple-A, Heavy Rain-styled third-person, action-adventure game with multiple playable characters and multiple endings.
 The project was only intended to be a pitch, my classmate Ron (check out their work [here](https://ronojoymitra.itch.io/)!) and I liked the idea so much that we've decided to start building it out in Unity.
 Although it certainly will not be a AAA production, we do still believe we can produce something that is of high quality and enjoyable to play.

-My role on this project includes art direction, 3D modeller and player programmer.
+My role on this project includes lead 3D artist and modeller, level designer, player functionality programmer, UI designer.
+This project is made in Unity, using Maya, Photoshop and Substance Painter.

 **Project Start Date: 5 June, 2020**